devopsdina/ld-context-demo/README.md

 - **show-limited-time-offer**: Set up percentage rollout to 50% of users where `customerStatus` is `bronze` OR `silver`
 - **release-shiny-banner**: Target only `customerStatus` equals `gold`
-- **show-newsletter-signup**: Target all customer types or specific segments
+- **show-newsletter-signup**: Target all customer types or specific segments -- **enable-lunch-order**: Create a rule to only serve this button if the office location is In Office

 ### Real-time Updates
 - Profile changes trigger `ldClient.identify()` calls